spacetelescope/stasis/README.md

 ### test:_name_

-Sections starting with `test:` will be used during the testing phase of the ohmycal pipeline.
+Sections starting with `test:` will be used during the testing phase of the stasis pipeline.
 Where the value of `name` following the colon is an arbitrary value, and only used for reporting which test-run is executing.
 Section names must be unique.

 | Key          | Type   | Purpose                                               | Required |
 |--------------|--------|-------------------------------------------------------|----------|